Faraday Future: Financial struggles

 In May 2018, the company announced the appointment of Michael Agosta as vice president of finance for North America.
 Agosta was the previous CFO of Ford Motor Company Middle East and Africa.
 The announcement was seen as a commitment on the part of the organization to follow through on Jia Yueting's promise to produce its first EV, the FF 91, by 2018.
 An internal email sent by Jia Yueting showed that the vehicle was nearing delivery.
 This confirmed Agosta's prepared statement during his appointment that said "2018 is going to be an exceptional year for FF to deliver its first FF 91 to the market, and I will lead my team to make sure we are ready for this goal and beyond."

 In August 2018, Faraday Future received US$854 million from Evergrande Group for a 45% stake in the company.
 However, in October 2018 the company sought to call off the deal, with Jia entering arbitration with Evergrande.
 Also in October 2018, the company announced layoffs, a 20% salary cut for all staff, and a revised salary of $1 for Jia.
 Co-founder Nick Sampson and senior vice president Peter Savagian resigned from the company following the announcement of layoffs.
 In December 2018 the company announced massive layoffs due to a cash crunch and financial pressure, and by the end of 2018 the staff was planned to be reduced by 40% (from 1000 to 600).

 In March 2019, Faraday Future announced a new 50–50 joint venture with Chinese online game operator The9 to make EVs in China, with The9 announcing it would contribute up to $600 million for the project.
 In May 2019 it was reported that Faraday Future was undergoing restructuring and in June the company fired dozens of employees on unpaid leave.

 The company's founder Jia Yueting filed for personal bankruptcy in United States federal court in Delaware on October 14, 2019.
 Following Jia's personal bankruptcy, he stepped down from his role as CEO of Faraday Future in order to assume a new position as the Chief Product and User Officer (CPUO).
 Jia was replaced as CEO by Carsten Breitfeld - former CEO at rival electric vehicle startup Byton.

+In February 2024, the lessor of the company's headquarters in Gardena, Rexford Industrial, served a Notice to Pay Rent or Quit due to unpaid rent of $917,887.26.
+It required the company to either pay rent or forfeit the building within 5 days.
+This was followed by an eviction complaint filed by the Superior Court of California.